Martin-Rudolph/cuDebye/README.md

 **However this is also the most important line, since wrong parameters can initiate a program crash.**
 Usually the provided parameters in _GammaAl2O3_10nm.deb_ are safe for most GPUs and should even work on a [GeForce GT 520](http://www.nvidia.de/object/product-geforce-gt-520-de.html).
 Please do not try GPUs with less power.

-Furthermore for a fast and efficient calculation you need more _Cuda Cores_ The first number defines the _Cuda Device_ which is used for the calculation.
+The first number defines the _Cuda Device_ which is used for the calculation.
 If you have only one (the onboard GPU, e.g. does not count, as it is not _Cuda_ capable) this number is 0.
 Otherwise each installed device has an integer number 0,1,2... choose the one which is most powerfull.
 For checking your PC you can use [_GPU-Z_](https://www.techpowerup.com/gpuz/).